+Given the limited availability of benchmarks with quantum faults, the provided dataset serves as a fault repository.
+Researchers can utilize this dataset to evaluate the effectiveness of their testing techniques in identifying faults across various quantum circuits.
+By comparing the performance of different techniques against a comprehensive set of faulty benchmarks, researchers gain a clearer understanding of how well their new testing techniques can detect and address potential faults, ultimately guiding the development of more reliable quantum software testing techniques.

+The recommendation tool provides researchers with a structured approach for selecting mutants, enabling systematic studies into fault characteristics and their impact on quantum circuits.
+By applying these mutants to their circuits, researchers can analyze how different types of faults affect the circuit and identify potential weaknesses.
-\textbf{Generating New Faulty Benchmarks.} We generate new knowledge about relationships between the \survivalRate of faulty benchmarks and characteristics of mutations, circuits, algorithms, and their interactions.
-This knowledge provides evidence about faulty benchmarks with which characteristics likely survive, based on which one can generate new faulty benchmarks for new quantum algorithms, algorithms not yet studied in our empirical study.

-\textbf{Building New Mutation Analysis Techniques.} Based on the new knowledge generated from our empirical evaluation, one can develop more advanced quantum mutation analysis techniques.
-Some examples include developing an optimization approach (e.g., based on search algorithms) to minimize the number of faulty benchmarks to select based on similar survival rates and characteristics.
+Furthermore, we generate new knowledge about relationships between the survival rate of faulty benchmarks and the characteristics of mutations, circuits, algorithms, and their interactions.
+This knowledge provides evidence about faulty benchmarks with which characteristics likely survive, based on which one can generate new faulty benchmarks for new quantum algorithms or algorithms not yet studied in our empirical study.
+With this knowledge, more advanced quantum mutation analysis techniques can be developed.
+For instance, an optimization approach, such as one based on search algorithms, could be utilized to minimize the number of selected faulty benchmarks.